ibecir/database-course-2024/README.md

-# IT 101: Database Design and Implementation
+# IT 1001: Introduction to Databases and Data Modeling

-Welcome to the **Database Design and Implementation** course repository!
-This course is designed for university-level students enrolled in IT 101.
+Welcome to the **Introduction to Databases and Data Modeling** course repository!
+This course is designed for university-level students enrolled in IT 1001.
 Over the semester, you will dive deep into the essential concepts and practices of modern database management.

 ## Course Description